From Ussen and Apistotoki to Chethl and Tulukaruq, there are many Native American gods and goddesses.

 Apache gods (diyí) are described as natural forces in the world that can be called upon during certain ceremonies.
 Furthermore, not all Apache tribes have a creation myth.

-The first on our list of major Apache gods is Ussen (Yusn).
+The first is Ussen (Yusn).
 He existed before the creation of the Universe.
 The entity known as the Giver of Life is a creator god.
 This creator deity is identified by only a select number of Apache peoples.

 Monster Slayer and Born For Water